elfry2/tanaka/README.md

 - Composer

 ## Installation
-Works on PowerShell 5.1+ on Windows with negligible error messages, but you might want [PowerShell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/install-powershell-on-windows?view=powershell-7.6).

-On PowerShell with administrative privileges on Windows, execute (can be pasted at once)
+On PowerShell 5.1+ with administrative privileges on Windows, execute (can be pasted at once)
 ```powershell
 git clone https://github.com/elfry2/tanaka
 cd tanaka